Synival/BaseMUD/README.md

 * Moved mob/obj instantiation and clone functions to `chars.c` and `objs.c`.
 They
     are now named `char_create_mobile()`, `char_clone_mobile()`, `obj_create()`
     and `obj_clone()`.
+* Moved all shared global variables to new `globals.c` and `globals.h`.
+All other global variables used in a single file are now marked `static`.
+* Moved all string or memory allocation functions from `utils.c` to new `memory.c`.
+Functions in `memory.c` have been renamed more appropriately, reviewed, and wiped clean of hungarian notation (yay).
+* Moved all typedefs to new `typedefs.h`.
+This way, structures can be used in all headers before they're defined.

 **Code Reduction:**